sbreatnach/distrod/README.md

 ## User

-By default, the playbook creates a single user with the username `vagrant` and password `vagrant`.
+By default, the playbook creates no users and updates existing standard users.
+Extra users may be created.
 Unless specified otherwise, every user configured will, by default, be assigned the password `vagrant`.
 Users can be overridden in your local vars file.
 For example, the following generates a single user named Max Power: